Capital Left

 Experienced BRRRR investors running multiple deals annually use the calculator to rank acquisition candidates by Capital Recovery %.
 Filter for deals showing 85%+ Capital Recovery at standard 75% LTV refi.
 Run all active candidates with identical financing assumptions and deploy capital to the highest-Recovery % deal first.

 Advanced approach: use scenario analysis to stress-test the BRRRR thesis.
-Deals where even the Conservative scenario shows full capital recovery are portfolio-scaling gold.
+Deals where even the Conservative scenario shows full capital recovery are strong candidates for further analysis.
 Avoid deals dependent on Optimistic assumptions — appraisal risk is always present in the 2026 environment.

 Deep-Value / Off-Market

 Wholesaler-sourced or off-market deals are where Infinite Return becomes achievable.
 These deals have acquisition discount built in — purchasing at 50–65% of ARV is possible through direct seller relationships.
 Combined with moderate rehab and 75% LTV refi, Capital Left goes negative.
-These are the deals where BRRRR delivers its maximum capital recycling power.
+These deals may produce strong capital recovery if execution and appraisal align.

 Warning: deep-value deals have execution risk.
 Rehab scope may be larger than initially estimated, and ARV appraisal can disappoint.
 Always verify the Consistency Identity in these deals (All-In = Cash Invested + HM Payoff) — small math errors compound on tight-margin deep-value BRRRRs.